Tokyo Subway & Hong Kong MTR, Two of the Top MRT Or Subway Systems in Asia

 MTR had ventured beyond Hong Kong and are now in mainland China, Australia, Sweden and the UK.

-In 2013, it carried 1.35 billion passengers in the six cities outside of Hong Kong.
+In 2016, it carried 1.80 billion passengers in the six cities outside of Hong Kong over a total track line of 960 km.

 Part 2 will Cover Seoul Subway & Taipei MRT

-The similarity between Tokyo Subway and Hong Kong MTR, besides providing efficiency, reliability and cleanliness is listening to the commuters.
+The similarity between Tokyo Subway and Hong Kong MTR, besides providing efficiency, reliability and cleanliness are listening to the commuters.

-They provide the small details that matters to the users and this in turn translate to a positive passenger experience.
+They provide the small details that matter to the users and this, in turn, translate to positive passenger experiences.
 Even tourists that use the services go away with high praises.

-We will now move to the second part in this series that will look at how Seoul Subway and Taipei MRT make it to the top, not only in Asia, but in the world's best Metro and subway list.
+We will now move to the second part in this series that look at how Seoul Subway and Taipei MRT make it to the top, not only in Asia but in the world's best Metro and subway list.

 © 2014 Mazlan